Clawing back foreign aid is tied to 'waste, fraud and abuse.' What's the evidence?

 But several of the officials who spoke to NPR said the administration had made no effort to weed out fraud and abuse at the United States Agency for International Development.

 The USAID officials who spoke to NPR also noted that many of the targeted programs fall into the category of lifesaving humanitarian aid that the Trump administration maintains is being preserved.
-That includes dozens of programs supporting services to combat diseases like HIV/AID, malaria and polio as well as those that provide food aid for malnourished children and clean water for vulnerable populations.
+That includes dozens of programs supporting services to combat diseases like HIV/AIDS, malaria and polio, as well as those that provide food aid for malnourished children and clean water for vulnerable populations.

 So was there waste, fraud and abuse?

-Trump officials have made several allegations about inappropriate use of USAID money.
+Trump officials have made several allegations about the inappropriate use of USAID money.

 At the Senate Appropriations Committee hearing on June 25, Vought claimed that the rescission package included "$9.3 million to advise Russian doctors on how to perform abortions and gender analysis."